Contact: Ivor Otley: (0407) 680 822 E-mail: email@example.com

 Contact: Bundoora Park Reception Ph: (03) 8470 8170

-What: The Bundoora Park Community Garden is located within the Coopers Settlement area of the Park.
-There is also a fruit orchard and an urban farm, including chooks and bees.
+What: The Bundoora Park Community Garden is located within the Bundoora Park farm.
+Within the farm, there is a fruit orchard including an urban farm with chooks and bees.
+The farm also supplies tools, water and manure.

 Who: There are garden plots available for rent to the general public.
-Annual fees are $65 for a raised plot and $90 for a standard plot
+Annual fees are $79 for a raised plot and $105 for a standard plot.
+NOTE There is currently a waiting list for plots.

 Where: Bundoora Park, 1069 Plenty Road, Bundoora, VIC 3083 (15km from Central Melbourne)

 What: The Uniting Church has established a small orchard in the courtyard and a herb garden out the front facing High Street in Northcote.
 It is designed to be a place where people can take time out and relax.
-The herbs are used in the Cafe Koula located at the back of the church courtyard.
-The church also hosts a regular food swap on the first Saturday of the month, organised by the Darebin Urban Harvesters – check out their Facebook page here
+The herbs are used in Yuni’s Kitchen located at the back of the church courtyard.
+The church also hosts a regular food swap on the second Saturday of the month, organised by the Darebin Urban Harvesters – check out their Facebook page here

 Who: All are welcome to enjoy the church spaces and participate in the many programs on offer